Search Results Template

 Once the template appears in the Misc column, hover over its thumbnail area and click "edit."

-Step #2: Configure the Loop
+Step #2: Configure the Loop with the WordPress Main Query

 You can add whatever content you want to the search results template, but the heart of the template is the loop that will dynamically display a visitor's search results.